July 14th 2018 – By: William Larsen – Civilians News – “News For All Views”

 Because it’s not easy…….. it’s fair to believe in either philosophy and in fact, those who adopt the foremost philosophy, tend to be more successful.

-Basically, we’re rewarding out-dated business practices, which are often times elitist.
+In other words, I believe that our society is rewarding out-dated business practices, which are often times elitist.

 So which is it?

-(*GoFundMe, the for profit, charitable donations website, is currently valued at 600m dollars…… with a business model focused on collecting .30 cents per / charitable donation.)
+GoFundMe, the for profit, charitable donations website, is currently valued at 600m dollars…… with a business model focused on collecting .30 cents / per charitable donation.

 -William Larsen, Civilians News